ikuhamada/state-doc/manual.rst

   F_ALPHA: Factor to decrease the mixing parameter alpha (default: 0.99)

-  DTIO_MAX: Maximum time step (default: 20 atomic unit)
+  DTIO_MAX: Maximum time step (default: None; 20. au. is used in the original FIRE paper)

 &OCCUPATION ... &END